Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Results

 The signature of the orbital FFLO state is encoded in the upper critical field.
-The temperature dependence of the upper critical field, defined as the field value at which RH reaches 50$\%$ of resistance of normal state (details can be found in Supplemental Material Sec.3\cite{SM}), in a 19 nm flake is recorded in Fig.\ref{fig2}(a).
-The raw data for flakes of different thickness are appended in Supplemental Material Sec.4\cite{SM}.
+The temperature dependence of the upper critical field, defined as the field value at which RH reaches 50$\%$ of resistance of normal state (see Supplemental Material Sec.3\cite{SM}), in a 19 nm flake is recorded in Fig.\ref{fig3}(a).
+The raw data for flakes with thickness spanning from 9 nm to 45 nm are appended in Supplemental Material Sec.4\cite{SM}.
 The out-of-plane upper critical field $B_{c2,\perp}$ follows 3D Ginzburg-Landau (GL) relation.
-On the other hand, the in-plane upper critical field $B_{c2,||}$ is initially in good agreement with 2D GL model in high-temperature regime, however, a noticeable enhancement in $B_{c2,||}$ occurs once the temperature drops below $\sim$ 5.2 K (0.89$T_{c0}$), denoted as $T^{\ast}$.
+On the other hand, the in-plane upper critical field $B_{c2,||}$ is initially in good agreement with 2D GL model in high-temperature regime.
+However, a noticeable enhancement in $B_{c2,||}$ occurs once the temperature drops below $\sim$ 5.2 K (0.89$T_{c0}$), denoted as $T^{\ast}$.
 The evolution of $B_{c2,||}$ in the entire temperature range can be satisfactorily reproduced by a orbital FFLO model which treats the system effectively as weakly coupled bilayer\cite{Y2023,L2017}.
-The enhancement of $B_{c2,||}$ marks the formation of orbital FFLO state with layer-dependent finite-momentum pairing below $T^{\ast}$ whereas trivial $B_{c2,||}$ behavior arising from zero-momentum pairing dictates high-temperature regime. $T^{\ast}$ together with the upper critical field at this temperature, marked as $B^{\ast}$, quantifies the tricritical point where orbital FFLO state, trivial superconductivity, and normal state merge.
-The overall $B_{c2,||}-T$ behaviour is qualitatively consistent with orbital FFLO state in NbSe\textsubscript{2} flakes\cite{WZY2023} and Li-intercalated MoS\textsubscript{2}\cite{ZDK2023}.
+The enhancement of $B_{c2,||}$ marks the formation of orbital FFLO state with layer-dependent finite-momentum pairing below $T^{\ast}$ whereas trivial $B_{c2,||}$ behavior arising from zero-momentum pairing dictates high-temperature regime. $T^{\ast}$ together with the upper critical field at this temperature, marked as $B^{\ast}$, defines a tricritical point\cite{Y2023, WZY2023} where orbital FFLO state, zero-momentum pairing superconducting state, and normal state merge.
+Note that the onset of the enhancement occurs at a magnetic field of 0.3$B_{p}$, much smaller than the field to stabilize a Zeeman FFLO state.